 The Nest Learning Thermostat 3rd Generation successfully blurs the lines between home security, automation and climate control.
 Over time, it learns your habits and adjusts to your lifestyle to conserve energy and lower your utility bills.
-It's attractive, comes with excellent customer support and works with most residential HVAC equipment, earning it our Top Ten Reviews Gold Award for best programmable thermostat.
+The Nest Learning Thermostat's ability to program itself and extensive smart home compatibility make it the best smart thermostat you can currently buy.

 Nest's minimalist design makes it one of the most convenient wireless thermostats we tested.
 You can select menu items, change preferences and adjust the temperature by turning the device’s outer ring or pressing it to the wall.
 It responds quickly and moves between items with precision.
 When you touch the screen to open an item, it rewards you with a satisfying click.

 Though smart thermostats often have a mobile app, Nest's stands out because it is user-friendly and you can change settings quickly.
 However, the app's interface is different from the thermostat’s physical display, so it isn't seamless to switch between the two.

 The thermostat is easy to install, and it only took us approximately 17 minutes to get it up and running during our tests.
 This was the fastest installation of the products we reviewed – the next fastest time was 20 minutes for the ecobee4.
 The mobile app walks you through the process with diagrams and video tutorials.